-Captured in a bright window, a husband and wife ready themselves to fly.
-She curls her hair while speaking.
+Captured in a bright window, a husband and wife get ready to fly.
+Tilting her head this way an that, she curls her hair while speaking.
 He shaves under his chin, speaking.
-Their bags stacked in the foyer, a taxicab idles out front, its taillights shining red, its exhaust pipe puttering.
+Stacked in the foyer, their bags wait for them, while a taxicab idles out front, its taillights shining red, its exhaust pipe puttering.
 Beyond the house, silhouetted conifers mark a jagged line rising and falling as if through the sheen of stars, while a speck of light, a satellite crosses the sky on a northward trajectory.
 Gazes widen and narrow before each, their own reflection.

-Captured there in the bright terminal of the municipal airport, the husband and wife listen to the recorded voice of an English speaker issuing a warning: “Any unattended bags will be removed by the authorities and destroyed.”
+Captured in the bright terminal of the municipal airport, the husband and wife listen to the recorded voice of an English speaker issuing a warning: “Any unattended bags will be removed by the authorities and destroyed.”
 “Do they really destroy them?” she asks.
-“Or do they just say they will and store them somewhere as a kind of object lesson?”
+“Or do they just say they will and store them somewhere as an object lesson?”
 “How should I know?” he says.
 “Do I look like a screener?”
 “When I was a little girl,” she says, “my parents never followed through with their punishments.
 Isn’t that funny?”
-“I got spanked with a wooden spoon,” he says, “and it hurt like a mother.”
+“I got spanked with a wooden paddle,” he says, “and it hurt like a mother.”
 “If they swore a spanking,” she says, “no one laid a finger on me.
 If it was restriction, I gained my freedom through extra sweetness.
-If it was a month without television, I played dumb, and we all watched something together later that evening.”
+If it was a month without television, I played like I was despondent and, as if to bring me back to life, we all watched something together that evening.”
 “I assume they detonate them,” he says.
 “Blow them to smithereens.”
 “It doesn’t pertain to us though,” she says.
 “How could it?”